sensu-plugins/documentation/docs/getting_started.md

 **committer**

-A commiter who has push access to all repos in their team.
-See above for a list of teams
+A commiter who has push access to any repos.
+They can either be a member of a team or be granted rights to specific repos using Github's new org permissions.

 **contributor**

 A Github user who has had one or more merges commited to any repo but does not yet have push access to a team.

-Becoming a member of each of these groups and teams is a community decision.
-You may be invited by any member of the team and the majority of the other team members can approve.
-There is no time limit before being invited into a team and no set amount of work that needs to be accomplished once you are in a team.

-For security purposes though if you have not made any contributions in the last 6 months, you may be removed from a team and can request access again at any time.

-Any membership issues will be resolved by members of the GitHub Owners group after consultation withh all parties and are final.